openhab/openhab-docs/installation/openhabian.md

     Get an UPS.
     Zram is enabled by default for swap, logs and persistence data.
     You can toggle use in \[menu option 38\].
+2. You can have openHABian mirror your SD card i.e. have it create a live copy.
+See [auto backup](#Auto-backup) documentation.
+You can activate mirroring using \[menu option 53\]
-2. Move the root filesystem to USB-attached memory.
+3. Move the root filesystem to USB-attached memory.
     WARNING: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.
     But you can use this option to migrate your system to a safe medium such as an SSD or HDD.
     See \[menu option 37\].
-3. Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
+4. Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
-4. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](openhabian-amanda.md).
+5. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](openhabian-amanda.md).
     See \[menu option 52\].

 Standard openHABian install enables zram by default (#1).